-Even under a more relaxed framework, the home distilling ban is not a necessary and proper exercise of Congress's taxing power.
+Even under a more relaxed framework, the home-distilling ban is not a necessary and proper exercise of Congress's taxing power.
 Today, to determine whether a statute is valid under the Necessary and Proper Clause, courts apply the test from McCulloch.
 17 U.S. (4 Wheat) at 421.
-The government frames that test as blessing any law "convenient' or 'useful' for carrying an enumerated power into execution."
-Opening Br. at 15.
-But McCulloch required more.
-Not only must a "necessary" law be "conducive to" the enumerated power, but it must also be "plainly adapted' to that end."
+Not only must a "necessary" law be "conducive to" the enumerated power, but it must also be "'plainly adapted' to that end."
 Jinks v.
 Richland Cnty., S.C., 538 U.S. 456, 462 (2003); see McCulloch, 17 U.S. (4 Wheat) at 421 ("Let the end be legitimate, let it be within the scope of the constitution, and all means which are appropriate, which are plainly adapted to that end, which are not prohibited, but consist[ent] with the letter and spirit of the constitution, are constitutional.") (emphasis added).
 Put another way, the means must have a "real or substantial relation to the enforcement" of the enumerated power.
 James Everard's Breweries v.
 Day, 265 U.S. 545, 560 (1924).

-Here, the district court correctly concluded that the home-distilling ban was not plainly adapted to Congress's tax power.
+The home-distilling ban is not plainly adapted to Congress's tax power.
 The "assessment or collection" of a tax refers to "the execution of a specific tax obligation."
-Hobby Distillers Ass'n, 2024 WL 3357841, at 11.
+Hobby Distillers Ass'n, 740 F. Supp.
+3d, at 528.
 Yet here, Congress "regulated behavior separate from the logistics of liquor taxes."
 Id.
-Indeed, Congress "criminally prohibited the simple possession" of a homedistilling apparatus "used to produce [a] taxable commodity," that "by its own text, makes no meaningful connection to the mechanisms by which those taxes are assessed and collected."
-Id. at 12.
-And the government make no effort on appeal to explain how the home-distilling ban is plainly adapted to collecting federal taxes.
+Indeed, Congress "criminally prohibited the simple possession" of a home-distilling apparatus "used to produce [a] taxable commodity," that "by its own text, makes no meaningful connection to the mechanisms by which those taxes are assessed and collected."
+Id. at 530.
+And the government makes no effort to explain how the home-distilling ban is plainly adapted to collecting federal taxes.
 Thus, the ban cannot be "necessary" to carry out Congress's tax power.